danielegasparri/span-gui/span/README_ANDROID.txt

 # Warning for pydroid: DO Not install span-gui with pip.
+Open the __main__.py and compile.
-Open the __main__.py, add the tk dependency:
+For some Pydroid3 app versions, you may need to add the tk dependency:
-# import tkinter as tk and compile.
+# import tkinter as tk in the__main__.py

 #packages to install for Pydroid3.
 #Install FIRST within the emulated terminal of Pydroid3:
 cython==3.0.11
 #